What Is Considered Legal Tint in Florida?

 NOTE: Our law firm does not handle Window Tint cases.
 This article is for informational purposes only.
 Information found in the article does not constitute as formal legal advice and does not create an attorney/client relationship

-Florida is called the Sunshine State for good reason: the state experiences 237 days of total or partial sunshine each year, at least 30 more than the national average.
-Direct sunlight can make driving difficult, as can the glare that sunlight can create.
+Florida earned the nickname The Sunshine State for a good reason.
+Statistically, our beautiful state experiences 237 days of total or partial sunshine each year, at least 30 more days than the national average.
+Direct sunlight can make driving difficult, as well as the glare that sunlight can create off the road or other surfaces.
 And cars left outside on warm sunny days can send the temperatures inside your car soaring.

-It is no wonder, then, that window tinting is a popular option for trying to mitigate the drawbacks of the sun.
-However, Florida has very specific laws that govern the amount and type of tint that can be applied to your vehicle’s windows.
+It is no wonder, then, that window tinting is a popular option for trying to mitigate the damage and difficulties caused by the sun.
+However, Florida has very specific laws that govern the amount and type of legal tint in Florida that can be applied to your vehicle’s windows.
 Failing to follow these requirements can lead to a ticket and fines.

 Window tint is expressed in terms of a percentage.
 The percentage refers to the amount of light that the tint allows to pass through the window.
 The higher the percentage, the more light that will come through your window and the less dark the window will be.
 Conversely, the lower the percentage, the darker the window tint will be.

-For windshields of vehicles, Florida permits drivers to place non-reflective tint above the manufacturer’s AS-1 line.
-The AS-1 line is located approximately four inches below the top of the windshield, and the line runs parallel with the top edge of the windshield.
+Florida tint laws permit drivers to place non-reflective tint above the manufacturer’s AS-1 line on vehicle windshields.
+The AS-1 line is approximately four inches below the top of the windshield and runs parallel with the top edge.

-Cars and larger vehicles like SUVs and vans have different limits regarding window tint on the side and rear windows.
+Cars and larger vehicles, such as SUVs and vans, have different limits regarding window tint on the side and rear windows.
 For cars, the front side windows must let in at least 28% of visible light.
 The rear side windows and the rear windshield each must let in at least 15% of visible light.

 For SUVs and vans, front side windows must also allow at least 28% of visible light to pass through.
 The rear side windows and rear windshield can be significantly darker, allowing only at least 6% of light to pass through.